 Lisa H. Henderson

 My research interests include cultural production, sexual representation, feminist media studies, and cultural studies of social class, with essays in a number of collections and such journals as the International Journal of Communication, Signs, Journal of Communication, GLQ, Feminist Media Studies, and Screen.
 In most projects, these categories combine and redefine each other while addressing questions of personal, community and institutional power and autonomy.
 My work also addresses questions of feeling, identification and everyday life, in the interest of studying communication practices in as deeply and broadly contextualized a way as I can, and in the spirit--when it makes sense--of optimism and social solidarity.
-Love and Money: Queers, Class and Cultural Production (2013) has been selected as a finalist in LGBT Studies for a 2014 Lambda Literary Award (http://www.lambdaliterary.org/llf-news/2th-annual-lambda-literary-awards/) and is available from NYU Press or visit http://loveandmoneybook.com.
+Love and Money: Queers, Class and Cultural Production (2013) was a 2014 finalist in LGBT Studies for a Lambda Literary Award (http://www.lambdaliterary.org/llf-news/2th-annual-lambda-literary-awards/) and is available from NYU Press or visit http://loveandmoneybook.com.
 My new writing project is about friendship as a political form, and my new media project is Culture Lab, a space in the field of Communication for developing collaborations between media scholars and cultural producers, especially filmmakers.

 Photo: Paul Shoul

 PhD, University of Pennsylvania

-Undergraduate: Introduction to Media and Culture; Media, Culture and Global Citizenship Since 9/11; Communication Inquiry (Research Methods); Advanced Seminar in Popular Culture; Popular Culture and Cultural Production Capstone.
+Undergraduate: Introduction to Media and Culture; Media, Culture and Global Citizenship; Communication Inquiry (Research Methods); Advanced Seminar in Popular Culture; Popular Culture and Cultural Production Capstone.
 Graduate: Media Theory; The Politics of Sexual Representation; Class Cultures; Field Research in Media and Cultural Studies; Cultural Production Research

 "Sexual Healing," GLQ: A Journal of Lesbian and Gay Studies,special issue on the scholarship and influence of Gayle S. Rubin, 17(1), 125-134, Spring 2011.